 And don’t forget to run out of chocolate chips if you’re a major chocolate lover like me.

-Now that you have a grocery list, I’ll share a few of my favorite recipes using these pantry staples.
+Now that you have a grocery list (yes, use this pantry essentials list as your basic grocery list), I’ll share a few of my favorite recipes using these pantry staples.
 They’re easy, they’ve got ingredients you already have, and they’re delicious.
 Because let’s redefine how we think of easy recipes-they totally can be delicious and healthful.